cpodalak/fyi/docs/ai-journey/basics/into.md

 This guide draws from trusted sources including:

 - **IBM AI Engineering Course** - A practical approach to understanding AI and machine learning: [IBM AI Engineering on Coursera](https://www.coursera.org/professional-certificates/ai-engineering)
-- Simplified explanations based on academic materials from leading institutions